Alasofia/SST80/README.md

 ## ***DISCLAIMER***
 This PCB has been tested and confirmed to work properly.
 The members of the PCB development team are not liable if you end up with a non-functional pcb.
 Order at your own risk.
 Support will not be provided but pull requests will be reviewed and possibly accepted.
 RGB matrix firmware has not yet been written.

+This fork specifically has been tested and confirmed to work properly, but neither I (@Alasofia) or the original creators will provide guarantees or support.